Terms of service

 Changing a Project’s visibility from Public to Private applies prospectively and does not require CatDoes to remove lawful Forks/Remixes or copies made while the Project was Public, whether on or off the Service.
 CatDoes may, at its discretion, remove or de‑list content hosted on the Service upon your request where feasible, but you acknowledge CatDoes cannot compel third‑party removal.

-In addition to any indemnities elsewhere in these Terms, you agree to indemnify, defend, and hold harmless CatDoes, its affiliates, officers, directors, employees, and agents from and against any and all claims, losses, liabilities, damages, costs, and expenses (including reasonable attorneys’ fees) arising out of or related to:
+In addition to any indemnities elsewhere in these Terms, and to the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless CatDoes, its affiliates, officers, directors, employees, and agents from and against any and all claims, losses, liabilities, damages, costs, and expenses (including reasonable attorneys' fees) arising out of or related to:

 When you select the “Public” option, the Service displays a warning banner stating that the Project will be public and may be Forked/Remixed by others.
 By proceeding, you acknowledge the warning and accept the consequences of Public visibility.